gabrielbrunop/haxball-extended-room/README.md

 Event called when a player joins the room.

-`geolocation` is not available here and will return `undefined`.
-Use the `onPlayerGeoLocationFetch` event instead.

 #### `Room.onPlayerLeave(player: Player): void`

 > This is a room event and is setter only.